Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Experiments

-\myparagraph{Analysis of DBSCAN Instance Refinement.} In this specific experiment of integrating \textsc{ICP-4D} with Mask4Former, we apply DBSCAN clustering~\cite{campello2013density} as done in the original Mask4Former setting.
+\myparagraph{Analysis of DBSCAN Instance Refinement.} In this specific experiment of integrating \textsc{Geo-4D} with Mask4Former, we apply DBSCAN clustering~\cite{campello2013density} as done in the original Mask4Former setting.
 Table~\ref{tab:dbscan_ablation} summarizes the results, where we derive two major insights.
-First, \textsc{ICP-4D} consistently surpasses existing state-of-the-art methods, both with and without the additional clustering step, achieving at least a 0.4 percentage point gain in LSTQ.
+First, \textsc{Geo-4D} consistently surpasses existing state-of-the-art methods, both with and without the additional clustering step, achieving at least a 0.4 percentage point gain in LSTQ.
 Furthermore, we discover that the increase of runtime primarily results from the post-processing step.
-Without this step, \textsc{ICP-4D} delivers the most efficient runtime of 840 ms compared to all other methods, with only a marginal loss in performance.
-These observations clearly highlight that \textsc{ICP-4D} offers both high efficiency and strong performance, and can further benefit from improvements in the backbone network.
+Without this step, \textsc{Geo-4D} delivers the most efficient runtime of 840 ms compared to all other methods, with only a marginal loss in performance.
+These observations clearly highlight that \textsc{Geo-4D} offers both high efficiency and strong performance, and can further benefit from improvements in the backbone network.

-\myparagraph{Effect of Sinkhorn-based Soft Matching.} The Sinkhorn-based soft matching forms instance-aware point correspondence between source and target points.
-Owing to this strategy, it allows accurate error measurements albeit with outliers, by not being overwhelmed by the local proximity.
+\myparagraph{Effect of Global Geometry-aware Soft Matching.} The Global Geometry-aware Soft Matching~(GGSM) forms instance-aware point correspondence between source and target points.
+Owing to this strategy, accurate error measurements can be obtained even in the presence of outliers, as the estimation is not dominated by local proximity.
 Figure~\ref{fig:fig_comp_sink} visualizes the point-wise correspondences obtained from two consecutive scans, with the current scan serving as the source and the previous scan as the target.
 For this analysis, we extract each point segment at the initial stage of ICP, as this stage retains its geometric structure intact.
-As shown in the highlighted region, the nearest neighbor matching is biased toward the closest point, ignoring the underlying point-wise relationships of the instance.
-In contrast, applying Sinkhorn-based soft matching on the baseline maintains the geometric structure, yielding correspondences that align consistently with the instance's motion direction.
+As shown in the highlighted region, the nearest-neighbor matching is biased toward the closest point, ignoring the underlying point-wise relationships of the instance.
+In contrast, applying GGSM on the baseline maintains the geometric structure, yielding correspondences that align consistently with the instance's motion direction.